DiegoRiveraDerpich/Templates_DS_cookiecutter/README.md

 ## 🙏 Acknowledgments

 Inspired by the best practices of the Data Science community
-Based on Cookiecutter Data Science
+Based on Cookiecutter Data Science.

 ## ⭐ Don't forget to give a star to the repository if you find it useful